mabehiro/osp-on-ocp-demo/README.md

 osp-director-operator.openstack                           12d
 ~~~

-## CrCreating a Data Volume for the base Operating System
+## Creating a Data Volume for the base Operating System
 Follow Chapter 2.4, and you can use the provided script `02-uploadimg.sh`.
 After successfully completing this step, a `Persistent Volume Claim` (PVC) should be created.

 ![openstack-base-img pvc](./images/openstack-base-img.png)